jdmonin/JSettlers2/doc/Readme.developer.md

   at that point
 - To inspect game state at robot, breakpoint `SOCRobotClient.treat` and send a text message like `*BOTLIST*` or `robot2:current-plans`
+- To trace robot decisions and actions for incoming messages, set a breakpoint in `SOCRobotBrain.run` at `turnEventsCurrent.addElement(mes);`
 - On Linux/Unix JVMs, you can print a stack trace / thread dump at the server by sending `SIGQUIT (kill -QUIT pidnumber)` .
 In deadlocks the thread dump won't show what has an object locked, but may show what's waiting on the object.
+- If you've set breakpoints in any robot code, temporarily increase `SOCServer.ROBOT_FORCE_ENDTURN_SECONDS` so the bot's turns won't be ended early for inactivity while you're debugging.

 Some game options are meant to be set by the server during game creation, not requested by the client.
 Their option keynames all start with '_'.